Choose the Path for Your Future

 Within their major, students can choose from a wide variety of concentrations—including news/editorial, training and development, new media, conflict resolution, corporate communication, and many more.
 Our on-campus radio and TV stations and Gateway student newspaper feature opportunities for hands-on learning.

-A fully accredited member of the National Association of Schools of Music, the Department of Music offers degrees with an emphasis in either performance or education.
-Students seeking a Bachelor of Music may choose from concentrations in composition, music education, technology, or performance.
+A fully accredited member of the National Association of Schools of Music, the CFAM School of Music offers degrees with an emphasis in either performance or education.
+Students seeking a Bachelor of Arts in Music can pursue concentrations in general performance, jazz performance, music technology, and music entrepreneurship.
+The Bachelor of Music degrees offers concentrations in music education (K-12) and performance.
 The Master of Music degree offers concentrations in conducting, music education or performance.

 A Bachelor of Arts in Theatre prepares graduates for diverse opportunities in the entertainment industry.
 At UNO, we’ll help you prepare to be a performer, or for a career behind the scenes in careers as varied as a playwright, sound engineer, makeup artist, or stage manager.

-The Writer's Workshop is simultaneously a creative writing program and a community of creative writers united by their study of literary craftsmanship.
+The Writer's Workshop, as a unit within CFAM's School of the Arts, is simultaneously a creative writing program and a community of creative writers united by their study of literary craftsmanship.
 Undergraduate students may pursue an emphasis in fiction, creative nonfiction or poetry with the option of a capstone senior thesis of original work.
 The program also offers a Minor in Creative Writing, focusing on one of four areas of emphasis: fiction, poetry, creative nonfiction or combined genres.

 Writer’s Workshop graduates enjoy an extremely high acceptance rate to graduate programs.
 Others have chosen to go onto careers in advertising, public relations, banking, technical writing, computer programming, graphics, and radio, among other professional careers.